 - Sent or received by a wholesaler to request a change to a purchase order.
 The EDI 860 is also utilized by buyers to confirm their acceptance of changes to a purchase order made by the original seller

 - Sent by a wholesaler to report the receipt of shipments or as a formal acceptance of returned defective items

 - Sent to instruct remote warehouses to authorize a shipment to a buyer, such as a retailer.
 The EDI 940 can also be used to confirm a shipment

 - Sent by a manufacturer to a remote warehouse as an advanced shipping notice of a transfer shipment that has been made from the manufacturer

 - Sent by a wholesaler to acknowledge a receipt of a shipment at the warehouse.
 The EDI 944 is typically sent following an EDI 943

 - Sent by a wholesaler to provide confirmation of a shipment.
 Wholesalers utilize EDI 945 to notify a trading partner that a shipment was made

 - Sent in response to an EDI 850, an EDI 997 notifies the sender that the document has arrived and was processed by the recipient

-So while yes, wholesalers do have all kinds of different business processes and daily tasks they must stay on top of in order to remain ahead of competitors, modernized EDI technology makes that process much more efficient.
+So while yes, wholesalers do have all kinds of different business processes and daily tasks they must stay on top of in order to remain ahead of competitors, modernized EDI solutions makes that process much more efficient.